HealthHackers3/README/README.md

-CellVerse - Our Cell Image Database Project for Software Engineering for Biomedical Engineer
+CellVerse - Our Cell Image Database Project for Software Engineering for Bioengineers

 Project Overview
 This project is a cell image database designed to facilitate the analysis and management of biological images.
 The system provides an intuitive user interface, central database, and tools for image processing and user tracking.
-It aims to simplify workflows for researchers and professionals working with large-scale cell image datasets, especially catered to people who have a nonbiological background.
+It aims to simplify workflows for researchers and professionals working with large-scale cell image datasets, especially catered to people with little or no biological background.

 Steps to Run the Project: